PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research

-After encoding the SNPs into binary bits, we resort to the XOR mechanism~\cite{ji2021differentially} to perturb the binarized SNP dataset.
-The XOR mechanism perturbs the binary SNP data as $\tilde{D}^b = D^b\oplus B$, where $D^b$ is the original binary SNP dataset, $\tilde{D}^b$ is the result after perturbation, $\oplus$ is the XOR operation, and $B\in\{0,1\}^{n\times 2m}$ is the binary noise sampled from the matrix-valued Bernoulli distribution.
-The parameters in the distribution are calibrated using $\epsilon$ and the sensitivity ($s_f$) of the binary encoding of $D$ and $\hat{D}$ ($D\sim \hat{D}$).
-Here, $D\sim \hat{D}$ denotes that $D$ and $\hat{D}$ are neighboring genomic dataset that differ only by the genomic sequence of a single individual.
-Mathematically, we have
+After encoding, we implement the XOR mechanism~\cite{ji2021differentially} to perturb the binary-encoded SNP dataset.
+The perturbation is represented as $\tilde{D}^b = D^b\oplus B$, where $D^b$ is the original binary SNP dataset, and $\tilde{D}^b$ is the perturbed outcome.
+The operator $\oplus$ denotes the (exclusive or) XOR operation, and $B\in\{0,1\}^{n\times 2m}$ is the binary noise matrix, sampled from the matrix-valued Bernoulli distribution.

-$\Vert \cdot \Vert_F^2$ denotes the Frobenius norm, and $s_f$ essentially counts the number of maximum different entries of the binary encoded $D$ and $\hat{D}$.
-After we generate a noisy binary matrix $\tilde{D}^b$, we decode it back into a noisy genomic dataset $\tilde{D}$ following Table~\ref{tab:encoding}.